History of the University of Notre Dame: Growth

+Irish writer W. B. Yeats stopped at Notre Dame during his tour of America between 1903 and 1904.
+At Notre Dame, he learned about the student production of Oedipus Rex in Washington Hall.
+Upon returning to Ireland in 1904, Yeats wrote about his tour in Samhain, praising the artistic freedom found at Notre Dame and noting that performances of Oedipus Rex were banned in London due to what Yeats derisively referred to "British puritanism".
+Yeats also favorably contrasted views on Catholicism at Notre Dame with those found in his native Ireland.
+He made several attempts to stage Oedipus Rex in Dublin, but all his efforts came to nothing.

 The movement towards a research university was subsequently championed by John W. Cavanaugh, who modernized educational standards.
 An intellectual figure known for his literary gifts and his eloquent speeches, he dedicated himself to the school's academic reputation and to increasing number of students awarded bachelor's and master's degrees.
 As part of his efforts, he attracted a number of eminent scholars, established a chair in journalism, and introduced courses in chemical engineering.
 During his time as president, Notre Dame also rapidly became a significant force on the football field.
 In 1917, Notre Dame awarded its first degree to a woman, and its first bachelor's in 1922.
 However, female undergraduates did not become common until 1972.
 James A. Burns became president in 1919 and, following in the footsteps of Cavanaugh, in three years he produced an academic revolution that brought the school up to national standards by adopting the elective system and moving away from the traditional scholastic and classical emphasis.
 By contrast, the Jesuit colleges, bastions of academic conservatism, were reluctant to move to a system of electives; for this reason, their graduates were shut out of Harvard Law School.
 Notre Dame continued to grow over the years, adding more colleges, programs, residence halls, and sports teams.
 By 1921, with the addition of the College of Commerce, Notre Dame had grown from a small college to a university with five colleges and a law school.

-On October 15, 1919 Éamon de Valera arrived on campus of the University of Notre Dame in Indiana.
+On October 15, 1919, Éamon de Valera arrived on campus of the University of Notre Dame in Indiana.
 After a warm welcome by the student body, he lay a wreath under statue of the Irish Rev. William Corby and planted a tree in honor of his visit, and toured the university archives where he saw the sword of Thomas Francis Meagher and the flag of the Irish Brigade.
 He then spoke in Washington Hall about the cause of Ireland in front of twelve hundred students.
 His address was followed by an impressive ovation and De Valera stated that "It was the happiest day since coming to America."